The Essential Guide to Document Generation in Salesforce

 What’s document generation?

-In brief, document generation allows you to create and automate documents in Salesforce by combining data from different sources to generate a PDF or HTML document based on a template.
+In brief, document generation is automated document creation.
+It allows you to create and automate documents in Salesforce by combining data from different sources to generate a PDF or HTML document based on a template.

 Document template design